 Our capital structure currently consists of senior convertible notes and equity issued in two classes of ordinary shares.
 We expect that the existing capital base and internally generated funds will be sufficient to implement our business strategy for the foreseeable future.
 Consequently, we do not presently anticipate that we will incur any additional material indebtedness in the ordinary course of our business.
-However, to provide us with flexibility and timely access to public capital markets should we require additional capital for working capital, capital expenditures, acquisitions, or other general corporate purposes, we have filed a Form S-3 registration statement, which expires in July 2021.
+However, to provide us with flexibility and timely access to public capital markets should we require additional capital for working capital, capital expenditures, acquisitions, or other general corporate purposes, we have filed a Form S-3 registration statement, which expires in July 2024.
 In addition, as noted above, we may explore various financing alternatives, although there can be no assurance that additional financing will be available on acceptable terms when needed or desired.
-We did not make any significant commitments for capital expenditures during the three months ended March 31, 2021.
+We did not make any significant commitments for capital expenditures during the six months ended June 30, 2021.

-On March 26, 2020, the Board of Directors extended the share repurchase plan to June 30, 2021, and increased the number of shares authorized to be repurchased to 5.0 million Class A ordinary shares or securities convertible into Class A ordinary shares in the open market, through privately negotiated transactions or Rule 10b5-1 stock trading plans.
-In addition, the Board of Directors also authorized the Company to repurchase up to \$25.0 million aggregate face amount of the Company's 4.00% Convertible Senior Notes due 2023 (the "Notes") in privately negotiated transactions, in open market repurchases, or pursuant to one or more tender offers.
+Our Board of Directors had previously extended the share repurchase plan to June 30, 2021, and the authorized repurchase of up to 5.0 million Class A ordinary shares or securities convertible into Class A ordinary shares in the open market, through privately negotiated transactions or Rule 10b5-1 stock trading plans.
+In addition, the Board of Directors had also authorized the Company to repurchase up to \$25.0 million aggregate face amount of the Company's 4.00% Convertible Senior Notes due 2023 (the "Notes") in privately negotiated transactions, in open market repurchases, or pursuant to one or more tender offers.